theaddonn/sweepnslash/CROSS_COMPATIBILITY_GUIDE.md

 https://github.com/OmniacDev/MCBE-IPC

 Or you can use the IPC built for Sweep 'N Slash if you don't know what you're doing.
-(IPC.zip)
+(IPC.zip) You can also use a complete IPC pack for better understanding.
+(IPC_example_pack.zip)

 Extract the zip file into scripts folder.
 After that, make a file or use an already existing file to define your stats on.